What is the Subjunctive Mood? Explained in English

 Common Mistakes

-❌ I suggest that he is here at 9.
+❌ I suggest that he is here at 9. ✅ I suggest that he be here at 9.

-❌ It's important that she goes today.
+❌ It's important that she goes today. ✅ It's important that she go today.

-❌ I wish I was rich.
+❌ I wish I was rich. ✅ I wish I were rich. (formal)

 FAQs

+Q: Do I really need to use this?
 A: In casual speech, no. Use "should" or regular forms.
-In formal writing (business, academic), yes, use subjunctive.
+In formal writing (business, academic), yes.

+Q: British vs. American English?
 A: British English often uses "should": "I suggest he should go."
 American English uses bare subjunctive: "I suggest he go."

+Q: Is the subjunctive dying?
 A: In casual speech, yes.
 In formal writing, it's still standard.
-Know it for formal contexts and standardized tests.